fedellen/list-together/README.md

 As a work in progress, the server has not yet been hosted anywhere.
 Before production I do intend to add Docker into the workflow with Dokku in particular.

-For now, to install and test the app locally you will first need to setup Postgresql and Redis on your system.
+For now, to install and test the app locally you will first need to setup Postgres and Redis on your system.
 You will also need to provide a .env file with the appropriate fields filled in.
 Afterwards, install and run the the server in development mode with:

 ```
 cd ./server && yarn install && yarn dev